 He also did a month long "BORDER TO BORDER" trip, Canada to Mexico on dirt roads, and then the next year followed the complete Pony Express Route, "HOOF BEATS OF HISTORY", from San Francisco to St. Joe, Missouri for FOUR WHEELER Magazine.

 A forced retirement due to a back injury in 1987 brought a lot of these activities to a halt and they moved to a small ranch in Montana in 1992 (small by Montana standards).
 There they raised and trained horses (the most being 7 at one time) for several years, did some custom logging, and built five 4x4 magazine project vehicles from the ground up.

 They have turned their knowledge of the trails and the related history into very successful books.
 Their 1st book: "4x4 Routes of Western Montana" their 2nd book: “4x4 Routes of Southwestern Montana”.

-A THIRD BOOK: "4X4 ROUTES OF SOUTHCENTRAL MONTANA" IS NOW AVAILABLE
+Their 3rd book: "4X4 ROUTES OF SOUTHCENTRAL MONTANA" is AVAILABLE now.